imjronnie/Cyclistic-Bike-Share-Analysis-Case-Study/README.md

   3. How can Cyclistic use digital media to influence casual riders to become members?

-## Key Stakeholders:
+## Characters & Teams:

-  <b>Lily Moreno:</b> the Director of Marketing at Cyclistic.
-Plays a central role in driving marketing initiatives.
+  <b>Lily Moreno:</b> The director of marketing and your manager.
+Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
+These may include email, social media, and other channels.

-  <b>Cyclistic Executive Team:</b> Holds the authority to approve or reject marketing programs based on financial impact and strategic alignment.
+  <b>Cyclistic Executive Team:</b> A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals—as well as how you, as a junior data analyst, can help Cyclistic achieve them.

-  <b>Cyclistic Marketing Analytics Team:</b> The internal Marketing Analytics Team, consisting of data analysts, collaborates closely on data analysis.
+  <b>Cyclistic Marketing Analytics Team:</b> The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program

 ## Prepare Data